Balancingrock/SecureSockets/README.md

 OpenSSL is available from [https://openssl.org](https://openssl.org).

-For convenience a pre-compiled openSSL distributions are included in this package.
-While this is convenient for evaluation and development purposes, you should not use it for the final production version of your application.
+For convenience pre-compiled openSSL distributions are included in this package.
+While this is convenient for evaluation and development purposes, you should not use them for the final production version of your application.
 You owe it to your clients/users to only use fully guaranteed openSSL libraries.
-Which you must build yourself.
+Which you have to build yourself.

 Instructions are included in [Installing OpenSSL](docs/Installing%20OpenSSL.md).